frog857/JS101/JS109/JS109/Easy-1 Exercises - Lesson 3.md

 let newStr = munstersDescription[0].toUpperCase() + munstersDescription.slice(1);
 ```

-We can create a new string that containts all lowercase letters, except for the first character, by declaring a new variable and assigning it to an expression.
+We can create a new string that contains all lowercase letters, except for the first character, by declaring a new variable and assigning it to an expression.
 Within this expression, we access the first character of `munstersDescription` using bracket notation, and call the `toUpperCase()` method.
 We then concatenate the remaining characters by using the `slice(1)` method on `munstersDescription`.
 Note we must pass in `1` as an argument to slice, to access only characters from the first index (inclusive) to the end.

 Add entries for Marilyn and Spot to the object: